Just-Mike4/TaskIngenium/README.md

 The purpose of this project is to help one manage tasks they engage on daily.

-# Features of the app
+# Features of the project
 1. User authentication
 2. User sign-in and login functionality
 3. User account update capabilities
 4. CRUD operations for Tasks (Create, Read, Update, Delete)
-5. Implementation of a background scheduler that triggers email notifications one hour before a task expires 6.Task lists, expired task lists, and completed task tracking.
+5. Implementation of a background scheduler that triggers email notifications one hour before a task expires
+6. Task lists, expired task lists, and completed task tracking.